adhibiz/villager-runaway/README.md

 ---

+## 📝 Project Proposal Summary

+**Objective:**
+To build a survival/stealth-based 3D escape game using Unreal Engine where the player avoids corrupted AI and escapes by collecting items.

+**Scope:**
+Focuses on single-player mechanics using Blueprint, with AI, item collection, health, and win/lose logic.

+**Goals:**
+- Implement stealth-based AI
+- Learn UE5 blueprint and UI systems
+- Build and showcase a functional prototype

+**Team:**
+Aathi sakthi s 212223223001, Jayaraj B 212223043002, javan rufus j 212224230104

+---

 ## 📖 Story

 In a small peaceful village surrounded by forest, a mysterious force begins corrupting the villagers, transforming them into aggressive enemy AI.
 One lone villager remains unaffected.
 With no weapons and only stealth as a tool, the player must escape.